radian-software/utunes/README.md

 symbol (`play` or `pause`). `SEEK` is either a symbol (`beginning` or `end`), or a cons whose car is a playlist name (string) and whose cdr is a playlist index (integer, starting from 1).

+### Interactive commands

+    M-x utunes-import-dir

+Select a directory using `read-directory-name` and import media files from it recursively.

+    M-x utunes-show-imported

+List imported songs into a dedicated buffer.

+    M-x utunes-show-album

+Select an album using `completing-read`, and list songs into a dedicated buffer.

+    M-x utunes-show-playlist

+Select a new or existing playlist using `completing-read` and list songs into a dedicated buffer.

+    M-x utunes-save

+Select a currently live dedicated buffer using `completing-read` (if more than one), run the corresponding update operation, and kill the buffer.

+    M-x utunes-toggle-playback

+Play or pause.

+    [C-u] M-x utunes-seek-(beginning|end)

+Seek to beginning or end of current song, and pause.
+If a prefix argument is provided, play instead of pausing.

+    [C-u] M-x utunes-seek

+Select a playlist and index using `completing-read`, then seek there and pause.
+If a prefix argument is provided, play instead of pausing.

 [pipx]: https://github.com/pipxproject/pipx
 [straight.el]: https://github.com/raxod502/straight.el